Herne Hill railway station: Accidents

 On 6 November 1947, a steam train approaching from West Dulwich passed a signal at danger in heavy fog and crashed into an electric train crossing the station's south junction towards Tulse Hill.
 One passenger on the electric train was killed and nine others were hospitalised.

-A minor accident occurred on 30 June 1957.
-A light engine travelling towards Tulse Hill was waiting to cross the south junction when it was struck from behind by an express passenger train from Victoria that had passed a signal at danger.
+A minor accident occurred at the station on 30 June 1957; a light engine travelling towards Tulse Hill was waiting to cross the south junction when it was struck from behind by an express passenger train from Victoria that had passed a signal at danger.
 The driver of the light engine and two passengers from the express were hospitalised but quickly discharged.

-A second fatal collision occurred at the sorting sidings, just north of the station, on 1 April 1960 in fog that reduced visibility to 60 ft.
+A second fatal collision occurred at the sorting sidings, just north of the station, on 1 April 1960.
+The sidings were shrouded in fog that reduced visibility to only 60 ft.
 A steam locomotive was waiting on the southbound track outside Herne Hill for a proceed signal when the signalman cleared an electric passenger train behind the steam locomotive to proceed down the same track.
 The steam locomotive was struck from behind, killing the electric train's driver.

 Future

-Services

-Network Rail has forecast that by 2031 there will be 900 more passengers attempting to travel on the route between Herne Hill and Blackfriars during the busiest peak hour every weekday than can be accommodated on the trains.
-It is anticipated that eight-car trains with higher capacity (similar to the Class 378 trains used on inner London metro routes) will eventually be required to address this shortfall.
+The route from Victoria to Orpington via Herne Hill was projected to be amongst the most congested and overcrowded in South East London by 2026.
+Network Rail has forecast that by 2031, there will be 900 more passengers attempting to travel on the route between Herne Hill and Blackfriars during the busiest peak hour every weekday than can be accommodated on the trains.
+It is anticipated that eight-car trains with higher capacity, similar to the Class 378 trains used on the London Overground, will eventually be required to address this shortfall.